Nationals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- In nine games as the underdog over the last 10 matchups, the Nationals have posted a mark of 2-7.

+- When it comes to the over/under, the Nationals and their foes are 5-5-0 in their last 10 contests.

-- The Nationals have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.
+- The Nationals have had a spread listed in one of their past 10 contests and have covered every time.

-- In their last 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 5-5-0 when it comes to hitting the over.

 Nationals Betting Records & Stats

+- Washington has a record of 5-10, a 33.3% win rate, when it's set as an underdog of +180 or more by bookmakers this season.

+- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 35.7% chance of pulling out a win.

-- Washington and its opponents have hit the over in 29 of its 64 games with a total this season.
+- Games involving Washington have gone over the total set by sportsbooks in 30 of 65 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!